yuribz/grades-dsc/README.md

 ## DSC Courses: Assignment Grades
-A general framework to use automated pipelines to enter grades according to the Canvas roster.
+A general framework to use automated pipelines to enter grades into the Canvas Gradebook according to the Canvas roster.

-Author: Yacun Wang, December 2022
+Author: Yacun Wang, April 2023

 ---
 ### General Information